airbrake/airbrake-ios/README.markdown

 #About

 The Hoptoad iOS Notifier is designed to give developers instant notification of problems that occur in their apps.
 With just a few lines of code and a few extra files in your project, your app will automatically phone home whenever a crash or exception is encountered.
-These reports go straight to Hoptoad (http://hoptoadapp.com) where you can see information like backtrace, device type, app version, and more!
+These reports go straight to Hoptoad ([http://hoptoadapp.com](http://hoptoadapp.com)) where you can see information like backtrace, device type, app version, and more.

 ##Notes